 “But part of SEO is getting links to your site.”

-By creating posts that are substantive and useful you increase the odds that they will get linked to and shared on social media sites.
-Posts written solely for SEO purposes without consideration to your reader's needs, desires and what they will consider of value will not enjoy any viral benefits.
+By creating substantive and valuable posts, you increase the odds of getting linked to and shared on social media sites.
+Conversely, posts written solely for SEO purposes without consideration to your reader’s needs, desires, and what they will consider of value will not enjoy any viral benefits.

 Write About What You Know and What Your Readers Want to Know

-So as you can see SEO really isn't rocket science.
-It's about learning how to create well written interesting and purposeful topic targeted posts.
+So as you can see, SEO isn’t rocket science.
+It’s about learning how to create well-written, engaging, and purposeful topic-targeted posts.
 Then making sure the world knows about them.

-When you write about something you know a lot about, have a bunch of experience in, enjoy and that you have a passion about, SEO almost becomes an after-thought.
+When you write about something you know a lot about, have a bunch of experience in, enjoy, and that you have a passion for, SEO almost becomes an after-thought.

 At your service,